Vigil Security, LLC IETF Contributions

 PKIX

 The PKIX Working Group is closed.
 It developed many standards for the Internet PKI.
 I was very active in this working group since it began, and I have co-authored several of the key documents.
-Maintenance work is happening in the CURDLE Working Group and the LAMPS Working Group.
+Maintenance work is happening in the LAMPS Working Group.

 RFCs